pglet/website/docs/reference/controls/tabs.md

 | `icon`          | string |         | An optional icon to show next to the tab link. |
 | `count`         | string |         | Defines an optional item count displayed in parentheses just after the linkText.
 Examples: Completed (4), Unread (99+). |

+### Child controls

+* Any control - will be rendered in the body of the tab.

 ## Examples

 import Tabs from '@theme/Tabs';